MaciejCieslik1/ShipsGame/README.md

 1. **Field and Board**:
    - Each field has X and Y coordinates, which are greater than 0 and lower or equal to the maximum board size.
 All fields are squares, as is the board.
 The board size ranges from 10 to 30.
+    On one field, there can be a maximum of one ship or island.

 2. **Ships**:
    - There are 4 types of ships with different values of health points, size, coordinates, movement, and they carry different rockets.
 All ships are on the board in a horizontal position, meaning all squares have the same Y coordinate.